-$^{\rm 69}$ See chapter 2: 'The Author of the Book of Revelation'.
+$^{^{67}}$ See previous article, 'The Author of the Book of Revelation was a Galilean Apostle', cited in note 3.

-Nevertheless, the scholarly edifice is still standing.
-A multitude of alternative solutions have been proposed by scholars over the last century, but none of these have answered the 'Johannine Question' in a satisfactory way.
-The best attempt is that of Martin Hengel in his 1989 study entitled The Johannine Question, in which he manages to unite the production of all five books under one principal author, working together with a school of fellow writers in Ephesus, at the end of the first century.
-His thesis almost works, but fails at key points, particularly in asserting the early martyrdom of John the apostle and in identifying, as principal author, a fellow disciple of the apostle John-not another Galilean fisherman, but an educated, priestly, aristocratic "doppelgänger" from Jerusalem, a hypothetical twin, called 'the elder John'.
+Ephesus, at the end of the first century.
+His thesis almost works, but fails at key points, particularly in asserting the early martyrdom of John the apostle and in identifying, as principal author, a fellow disciple of the apostle John-not another Galilean fisherman, but an educated, priestly, aristocratic "doppelganger" from Jerusalem, a hypothetical twin, called 'the elder John'.
 This figure was originally 'birthed' by Eusebius from an 'inadvertently pregnant' statement of Papias with the specific aim of removing the authorship of the Book of Revelation from its true author, John the apostle.
-Underlying this literary fiction of a nonapostolic 'John the elder', there is the genuine puzzlement of Dionysius concerning the authorship of the Book of Revelation, or what one might call the 'Original Johannine Question'.
+Underlying this literary fiction of a non-apostolic 'John the elder', there is the genuine puzzlement of Dionysius concerning the authorship of the Book of Revelation, or what one might call the 'Original Johannine Question'.
 Tracing the origin of the 'Johannine Question' back in time, in this way, indicates that its answer might lie with the Book of Revelation.
 In other words, first we must determine the truth about the author of the Book of Revelation and then, perhaps only then, the answers to the authorship of the rest of the Johannine corpus will follow.

-In the previous chapter we presented three specific aspects of the Book of Revelation that indicated a Galilean author and followed this by showing how it was quite plausible for a young man, like the apostle John, to acquire the language and literacy skills to enable him, in later life, to write a text like the Book of Revelation, despite having a primary education based on the hearing and reading of the Bible in the predominantly oral culture of Galilee.
-There is nothing inherently improbable about this trajectory, which included a long period of residence in Jerusalem (33-63 CE), during which John could easily have completed his education with instruction from a former Essene scribe.
+In a previous article we presented three specific aspects of the Book of Revelation that indicated a Galilean author and followed this by showing how it was quite plausible for a young man, like the apostle John, to acquire the language and literacy skills to enable him, in later life, to write a text like the Book of Revelation, despite having a primary education based on the hearing and reading of the Bible in the predominantly oral culture of Galilee.
+There is nothing inherently improbable about this trajectory, which included a long period of residence in Jerusalem (33-63 CE).
 Furthermore, the author's ungrammatical Jewish Greek helps to explain the crude literary quality of the text, which, instead of arguing against apostolic authorship as Dionysius insisted, is good evidence in favour.
-On a more general level, the Book of Revelation gives valuable information (especially in Rev 1-3) for the unravelling of the 'Johannine question' in the other books attributed to John.
+On a more general level, the Book of Revelation gives invaluable information (especially in Rev 1-3) for the unravelling of the 'Johannine question' in the other books attributed to John.